2023 Winter Photo Challenge Rules

 2. Photos should be jpg or png files, 10MB or less each, to ensure delivery.
 The photos must have been taken by you (if you are under the age of 18, your parent or legal guardian makes the submission for you).
 In your submission, provide the photographer’s full name and 2-3 sentences with additional details about each photo, from which the Smithsonian can create a description and photo credit (untagged text, less than 50 characters including spaces) in social media posts.
 Also state if you are a parent or legal guardian submitting on behalf of your child/ward and, if you are, specify whether you would want your child/ward’s full name or first name used in the photo credit.
 Given the timing, you will need to respond promptly if the Smithsonian contacts you with any questions about your submission.

-3. A panel of Smithsonian Environmental Research Center staff members will select 12 photographs based on 1) the "Life While Nature Sleeps" theme; 2) artistic beauty; and 3) creativity and originality.
+3. A panel of Smithsonian Environmental Research Center staff members will select 12 photographs based on 1) the "All the Colors of Cold" theme; 2) artistic beauty; and 3) creativity and originality.
 Six photographs will be selected from the public, and six will be selected from Smithsonian staff and volunteers.
-Members of the judging panel will not be eligible to submit entries in either category.
+Members of the judging panel will not be eligible to submit entries in the Challenge.

 5. Do not submit anything that you (or your child/ward, if you are submitting on behalf of your child/ward) would not want public.
 By submitting a photo (or photos) you acknowledge that the Smithsonian has no control over third party social media platforms (e.g., Facebook, Twitter, Instagram) and that your submission could be further disseminated by the public and associated with comments that you find disagreeable or objectionable.
-You take personal responsibility for your submission and any consequences of making it; you hold the Smithsonian harmless from any claims or damages arising in connection with your submission or the Smithsonian’s use of it as permitted in this Call.
-This includes but is not limited to personal and financial responsibility for any damage caused by viruses or other illegal or harmful materials submitted by you.
-The Smithsonian reserves the right to modify or cancel this Call in its sole discretion; Smithsonian decisions are final and binding.
+You take personal responsibility for your submission and any consequences of making it; you hold the Smithsonian harmless from any claims or damages arising in connection with your submission or the Smithsonian’s use of it as permitted in this Challenge.
+This includes but is not limited to personal and financial responsibility for any damage caused by any submission by you that (i) includes viruses, worms or other programs designed to damage software, hardware or telecommunications equipment; or (ii) infringes the rights of any third party.
+The Smithsonian reserves the right to modify or cancel this Challenge in its sole discretion; Smithsonian decisions are final and binding.